othree/json-blue/JSON.md

 ## Related Format

-Not like JSON, but related to it.
+Not Similar to JSON, but related to it.

 ### Binary